mubanjs/muban/STATUS.md

 **Done**
 + Created a setup functions that expects an options-object and returns a factory function to initialize the component
-+ Add support for props, refs and a setup function
++ Add support for props, refs, and a setup function
 + Setup function receives the props, refs and the component element as arguments
 + Implement Provide/Inject/Context support to component tree
-- Add API to render your root component/template using lit-html rendering
++ Add API to render your root component/template using mhtml rendering

 **Todo**
 - Animation setup, with nested component animations